yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a successful message ~~in the _Dashboard_.~~
-1. GrAB3 will display a Pie Chart that categorizes revenues based on their 'service code', along with the total cost of all expenses in each category.
+1. Homerce will display a Pie Chart that categorizes revenues based on their 'service code', along with the total cost of all expenses in each category.

 {Example outcome screenshot}

 ### Expense Tracker

-GrAB3 knows that expense tracking in important in managing business expenditure.
+Homerce knows that expense tracking in important in managing business expenditure.
 Thus, this feature allows you to track all the expenses you may incur during your business operations.

 #### Expense Tracker Command Parameters